mtconnect/cppagent/README.md

 **NOTE: This version cannot currently be built on Windows XP since there is currently no support for the XP toolchain and C++ 17.**

 Pre-built binary releases for Windows are available from [Releases](https://github.com/mtconnect/cppagent/releases) for those who do not want to build the agent themselves.
 For *NIX users, you will need libxml2, cppunit, and cmake as well as build essentials.

+Version 2.2.0 Support for all Version 2.2 standard changes and dynamic configuration from adapters.
+Upgrade to conan 2.

 Version 2.1.0 Added MQTT Sink, Agent Restart and new JSON format (version 2)